mvolkmann/blog/src/alfred.md

 This supports quickly opening a 1Password item and logging into any site whose URL and credentials are stored in 1Password.
-For example, enter "1p bank" in the Alfred search box to login to the Bank of America website.
+For example, enter "`1p bank`" in the Alfred search box to login to the Bank of America website.

 ## Snippets - PowerPack-only